PAIDiPaidThis.com

 Why the price varies so much

 Think of a dog dental as a fixed part and a variable part.
 The fixed part is the anaesthetic, the monitoring and the vet and nurse time, and it applies whether your dog needs one extraction or ten.
 The variable part is the extractions themselves, decided once your dog is asleep and the mouth can be x-rayed and probed.
-That is why a practice can quote one figure honestly and bill another.
-The same ownership effect runs through all vet pricing: the Competition and Markets Authority found corporate practices charged 18.3% more on average than independents, and vet prices as a whole rose 63% between 2016 and 2023 against 32% general inflation.
+That is why a practice can quote one figure honestly and bill another: nobody, including the vet, can promise a number before they can see below the gumline.
+Size plays a smaller role.
+A bigger dog needs more anaesthetic agent and a bit longer on the table, which nudges the bill up, but this is a minor factor next to how much disease is actually found.
+Who owns the practice matters too, and this is not just a feeling owners have.
+The Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independents, and that vet prices as a whole rose 63% between 2016 and 2023 against 32% general inflation over the same period.
+Region plays a part as well: a practice in an area with higher rent and staff costs will price differently to one in a cheaper part of the country, in the same way any local business does.
+None of this tells you what your dog's dental will cost, but it explains why two practices five miles apart can quote very differently for what sounds like the same job.

 How to pay less